 England team overcomes difficulties spectacularly on the journey to defend the title.
 (Photo: UEFA)

 According to statistics from bookmakers and supercomputers, Spain has about a 27% chance of winning the championship, followed by Germany, France and England.
-However, competitive spirit, the ability to turn the situation around and mental strength are the decisive factors on the journey to conquer the throne.
+However, the competitive spirit, the ability to turn the situation around and mental strength are the decisive factors on the journey to conquer the throne.

 Will Spain reach the top of Europe, England successfully defend their title, or will an unexpected scenario occur?
 The answer will be revealed after the fiery matches ahead.

 Euro 2025 for women is witnessing a clear division between the "giants" and the emerging phenomena.
-Although Spain is rated the highest, experts all admit that the knockout format can change all predictions at any time.
+Although Spain is rated the highest, experts all admit that the knock-out format can change all predictions at any time.

 Source: https://nld.com.vn/euro-nu-2025-cuoc-chien-kho-luong-196250718220927998.htm